 The Calgary Real Estate Board offers an extensive package of statistics, including live Calgary real estate statistics.

-Real estate statistics explained
+Real estate statistics explained: about pricing

 To complement all the statistics, graphics, numbers and reports, we created a summary and explanation of the terms used within the Calgary real estate statistics: